3sky/blog-src/content/posts/how-to-gp-2.md

 series = ["GitHub Pages"]
 +++

+# Welcome

 In the previous episode, I have created a short blog post about `short blog post`.
 That was quite interesting for me, in meantime, I configure my VSC for English support, add some small fixes in the Markdown file then I realized that the manual reload of configuration is a huge mistake in the context of productive.
 What is the first tool when we start thinking about automation?
 In Linux environment of course.
 For me, it's `Bash`.
 Let's begin then.

 ## Tools used in this episode